canvasxyz/canvas/examples/chat-postgres/README.md

 ### Workspaces

-This project uses NPM workspaces, and all commands are assumed to be executed in the root of the `<canvas>/` repo.
+This project uses NPM workspaces, and all commands are assumed to be executed in the root of the workspace.
 For commands specific to this chat project, use `-w` to specify the project name `@canvas-js/chat-postgres`

 ```
 cd canvas/